copsTvFan/cops-episode-guide/guide.md

   door open.
 John yells to get down and they cuff everyone.
 She an old woman who says she has a problem with her shoulder and doesn't sell coke, but they find a big baggie of it.
-She's asked if she works and John says to put “refused to answer.”
+She's asked if she works and John says to put "refused to answer."
 (4:10 PM 2nd Warrant Briefing) Detective Doug Ross says they are growing 300-400 pot plants.
 They'll go in nice at first and smash their way in if they have to.
 (5:21 PM Warrant Served) A barking dog gets in John's face and he threatens to shoot it if they don't pull it off.
 They find